niranjana98/Fault-Detection-of-Satellite-Power-Systems-using-PCA-and-Deep-Learning/README.md

 ![alt text](https://github.com/niranjana98/Fault-Detection-of-Satellite-Power-Systems-using-Deep-Learning/blob/main/Model.png)

 ## Other Classifiers
-The given Dataset is also processed using other classifiers such as SVM, Decision Tree, Naive Bayes and Multi Layer Perceptron
+The given Dataset is also processed using other classifiers such as KNN, SVM, Decision Tree, Naive Bayes and Multi Layer Perceptron